snaviatt/snaviatt-web/README.md

 # snaviatt-web
-The Web Application of Snaviatt, can extend to any ERP or standalone application.
+The Web Application of Snaviatt, can extend to any ERP or currently working as a standalone application.